dividuum/info-beamer/doc/manual.md

 Provides a small wrapper around `resource.load_video`.
-Provides simplified playback of videos by handling framerate issues. `opt_table` is an optional table containing the key `loop`.
-It is a boolean value that indicates if the videoplayer should loop the video.
+Provides simplified playback of videos by handling framerate issues. `opt_table` is an optional table containing the following keys:

+`loop` - it is a boolean value that indicates if the videoplayer should loop the video.
+It defaults to false.

+`audio` - a boolean value to tell info-beamer to play audio too.
+This flag is only available in the PI version.
+It defaults to false.

 The behaviour between the desktop and the raspberry pi version differs in regards to playing videos: